justinharringa/dotfiles/README.md

 I have customized this primarily by adding oh-my-zsh, iTerm2, and changing some OSX defaults (see 72ff9fe).

+NOTE: You'll want to restart to get all of the macOS settings (especially key repeat)

 # holman does dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.